paxbun/gobley/docs/docs/tutorial/2-tutorial-jvm.md

 ![The IntelliJ IDEA screen after the project opened](./2-tutorial-jvm/img-2.png)

-## Adding Rust to your Kotlin/JVM project.
+## Adding Rust to your Kotlin/JVM project

 Let's add a Cargo package to the Kotlin/JVM project.